 Lifestyle and dietary changes are recommended for people seeking treatment for GERD.
 It can help to decrease the amount of reflux and reduce damage to the lining of the esophagus.
 Avoiding foods and beverages such as citrus fruits and juices, fatty foods, chocolate, tomato products, spicy foods, and alcoholic beverages as they can either weaken the LES or irritate a damaged esophageal lining.

-To manage GERD, try eating smaller portion during mealtime and eat at least 2 to 3 hours before bedtime to allow the acid in the stomach to decrease and reduce the chances of reflux.
+To manage GERD, try eating smaller portion during mealtime and avoid eating 3 hours before bedtime to allow the acid in the stomach to decrease and reduce the chances of reflux.
 In addition to dietary and lifestyle changes, antacids and medication treatments may be prescribed.
 For chronic reflex and heartburn, medications such as H2 blockers are recommended to reduce acid in the stomach.
 Another type of drug is the proton pump inhibitor which inhibits an enzyme necessary for acid secretion.
 Talk to your doctor about the medication options available and their costs.
 If the symptoms of GERD persist and are not relieved by the mentioned treatments, patients may need a more complete diagnostic evaluation through a variety of tests and procedures conducted by a specialist.

 If you suffer from persistent GERD, you should visit a clinic and consult with a specialist for further evaluation.
 You may require specific medication or procedures for proper treatment.
 Your doctor will ask about your symptoms, medical history and any taken medications before performing a physical exam or lab work to test for underlying conditions.
 When GERD is suspected, the main diagnosis tests carried out include 24 hour pH monitoring and gastroscopy available in gutCARE.
-The costs of investigations and treatment should be covered by most medical insurance providers in Singapore.

 - digestive illnesses, Esophagus Illness